BBC Radio 2 presenter Zoe Ball has been at the helm of her morning breakfast show from 6.30am every weekday since January 2019.

 It marks Ball’s second debut on a BBC prime time radio breakfast show, with her becoming the first woman to host the BBC Radio 2 show after taking on BBC Radio 1’s equivalent.

-But Ball was notably absent on 25 October – with Mancunian BBC presenter Gary Davies filling in for Ball on the BBC Radio 2 prime time show.
+But Ball was notably absent on Monday and Tuesday – with Mancunian BBC presenter Gary Davies filling in for Ball on the BBC Radio 2 prime time show.

 Davies tweeted on Sunday 24 October to notify fans of his appearance on The Zoe Ball Breakfast Show, telling listeners to expect a "busy busy show”.